-The CTF curriculum honours student diversity, and promotes the meaningful and authentic exploration of various occupational areas.
-This curriculum supports programming decisions at the local level (e.g., time, resources, instructional approaches, assessment, reporting and organization for instruction).
-This is to ensure that CTF courses are responsive to the needs of students, teachers, schools and communities.
+The CTF curriculum honors student diversity and promotes the meaningful and authentic exploration of various occupational areas.
+This curriculum supports programming decisions at the local level (e.g., time, resources, instructional approaches, assessment, reporting, and instruction organization).
+This is to ensure that CTF courses are responsive to the needs of students, teachers, schools, and communities.